Program Postdoctoral Fellow

 He has also been working on the statistical control of complex systems, for example, for voting where collective outcomes might depend on a few pivotal voters.
 More generally, the understanding of how complex systems change when component behavior is modified is relevant when considering whether or not institutions are robust to targeted perturbation.
 Such perturbation might be aimed to change member behavior or to replace members like during an election or nomination process.

-Eddie is a Ph.D. candidate (Ph.D. expected December 2019) in Physics at Cornell University advised by Professor Paul Ginsparg.
+Eddie holds a Ph.D. in Physics from Cornell University, he was advised by Professor Paul Ginsparg.
 He received his A.B. in Physics and Certificate in Biophysics from Princeton University in 2012 and M.Sc. in Physics from Cornell in 2018.
 He is a fellow of the Collective Computation Group at the Santa Fe Institute.